Vincent De Haître: Speed skating

 De Haître started in speed skating competing in the Gloucester Concordes speed skating club.
 He looked up to fellow Olympian and Gloucester teammate Ivanie Blondin who would sometime compete at the club in her national team uniform to which De Haître looked at as inspiration.
 He won a silver medal in the 3000m relay at the 2011 Canada Winter Games and made his World Cup debut in 2013.
 De Haître qualified to compete as a member of Team Canada at the 2014 Winter Olympics in Sochi, Russia, by winning the 1000m event at the Canadian speed skating trials and finishing third in the 1500m.
 Along with the 500m race he set three personal bests by a significant margin to qualify.
 De Haître was the youngest speed skater for team Canada at the 2014 games and surprised himself by qualifying, he said that he was looking ahead to the 2018 games in PyeongChang and not Sochi.
 De Haître qualified to compete for Canada at the 2018 Winter Olympics.

 Cycling

 As a junior, he raced for the Ottawa Bicycle Club's Junior Team in both roads and track disciplines coached by Don Moxley, a team which produced several provincially and nationally successful junior cyclists.
 On the track, he won the 1 km time trial at the 2013 Canadian Track Championships over Zachary Bell.
 During the 2014 Canadian trials in Aguascalientes, Mexico, De Haître broke the Canadian record per kilometre.
-Also in 2014, De Haître competed at the 2014 Commonwealth games in Scotland, where he finished fourth in the team spring and seventh in the per-kilometre event.
+Also in 2014, De Haître competed at the 2014 Commonwealth games in Scotland, where he finished fourth in the team sprint and seventh in the per-kilometre event.